 A 'minimum monthly payment' is the lowest amount you can pay toward your monthly credit card bill in order to keep the account current.
 However, too many of us make JUST the minimum monthly payment.
-Allow us to explain why that's not the best way to pay down your credit card balances:
+Allow us to explain why that's not the best way to pay down your credit card balances and how that practice can keep you in debt for a lot longer than you think.

 Credit cards are a powerful spending tool, but they can also be a detriment to our financial condition if not used properly.
 Many times when someone is choosing whether or not to purchase an item with their credit card, they decide whether or not it fits into their monthly budget by determining the amount of the minimum monthly payment for that purchase.
 Unfortunately, people often fail to understand the principles of how credit card interest is calculated, and how much of their minimum payment actually goes towards paying down the debt.
 We'll provide you with some basic information about how credit card companies calculate the amount of your minimum monthly payment and why it's important to always pay a bit more.